Important / Importante

 Miller Elementary School 1969-70

 Even with annexation, schools were beginning to feel overcrowded once again.
 The need for double sessions arose, as it had throughout the district’s past.
-However, in 1972, an attempt was made to alleviate the overcrowding problem.
+In 1972, an attempt was made to alleviate the overcrowding problem.

 The Nicolaysen Center 1979